 This game is essentially a variation of Battleships and is open to all readers of TWJO.
-Set in the late 19th century, a 20 x 20 grid represents an area of the African bush, while the players are all hunters looking to bag trophies.
+Set in the late 19th century, a 20 x 20 grid represents an area of the African bush. while the players are all looking to hunters bag trophies.

 All you have to do each turn is nominate two squares to take pot-shots at: F9 and M17, say (the second is only used if the first misses).
-Letters (A-T) run across the grid and Notes: animals go up and down or left and right, not numbers (1-20) up and down (thus A1 is the top left corner).
+Letters (A-T) run across the grid and numbers (1-20) up and down (thus A1 is the top left corner).

-scores points in proportion to Snakes will go next to a Bush.
+scores points in proportion to